William W. Momyer: Racial controversy

-In September 1943, after the 99th was again attached to his group, Momyer recommended in a memo to Major General Edwin J. House, commanding XII Air Support Command, that it be removed from operations and assigned coastal patrol duties in P-39 Airacobras, alleging that it was ineffective in combat because "(in) my opinion... they have failed to display the aggressiveness and desire for combat that are necessary to a first-class fighting organization.
+In September 1943, after the 99th FS was again attached to his group, Momyer recommended in a memo to Major General Edwin J. House, commanding XII Air Support Command, that it be removed from operations and assigned coastal patrol duties in P-39 Airacobras, alleging that it was ineffective in combat because "(in) my opinion... they have failed to display the aggressiveness and desire for combat that are necessary to a first-class fighting organization.
 It may be expected that we will get less work and less operational time out of the 99th than any squadron in this group."
 One source claimed that Momyer had blamed the squadron for seeing little air-to-air combat while ignoring both their being awarded a Distinguished Unit Citation and that he had personally ordered them into a ground attack role.
 House forwarded his own memo with a similar recommendation to NAAF Deputy Commander Major General John K. Cannon based partly on Momyer's report, and within four days the memo went up the chain of command to Headquarters USAAF in Washington D.C.

 Reports in the press that the USAAF was considering downgrading the combat role of the 99th FS, partly based on Momyer's assessment, were followed in October by a review conducted by the War Department's Advisory Committee on Negro Troop Policies, after House's report reached it, in which Colonel Benjamin O. Davis Jr. refuted the allegations and defended his former command.
-The 99th Fighter Squadron continued in combat, although with different groups, and by July, 1944 was reassigned to the African-American 332nd Fighter Group which consisted of the 100th, 301st, and 302nd fighter squadrons.
-An official study was then undertaken to compare the 99th's performance with that of other P-40 units operating in the Mediterranean and reported on 30 March 1944 that the 99th had performed as well as the other Warhawk outfits.
+The 99th FS continued to serve in combat, although with different groups, and by July 1944 was reassigned to the African-American 332nd Fighter Group, which consisted of the 100th, 301st, and 302nd FSs.
+An official study was then undertaken to compare the 99th's performance with that of other P-40 units operating in the Mediterranean; it reported on 30 March 1944 that the 99th had performed as well as the other Warhawk outfits.
 Historian Walter J. Boyne wrote: "Momyer's illustrious combat record was tarnished by (the) incident of racial intolerance... at a time when such attitudes were still pervasive...
 Momyer's assessment was wrong."

-Momyer was replaced in command of the 33rd FG in October 1943, and did not have another combat command during the remainder of the war.
+Momyer was replaced in command of the 33rd FG in October 1943, and did not receive another combat command during the remainder of the war.

 He returned to the United States in 1944 to become chief of the Combined Operations Branch of the Army Air Forces Board, with the mission of devising doctrine for cooperation of air, land, and sea forces in combat operations.
 From his work came USAAF (and later USAF) doctrine that after the first priority of achieving air superiority was successful, the next priority for airpower was isolating an enemy's forward forces by destroying his forces in the rear.